-Notice: To avoid damage to the roof panel, paint and weatherstripping, do not drop or rest it on its edges.
-Place the roof panel in the egg-shaped stowage receivers after removing it from the vehicle.
+Notice: If you drop or rest a roof panel on its edges, the roof panel, paint and/or weatherstripping may be damaged.
+Always place the roof panel in the stowage receivers after removing it from the vehicle.

 - Turn the roof panel so that the rear edge of the panel is facing the storage area.
-The locating pins (at the rear of the panel) should point toward the egg-shaped stowage receivers on the floor of the center compartment. - Push the panel forward until the pins bottom out in the receivers.
+The locating pins (at the rear of the panel) should point toward the egg-shaped stowage receivers on the floor of the center compartment. - 2.
+Push the panel forward until the pins bottom out in the receivers.